Making lasting changes to your diet

 Just have fun with it all

-Once you've begun experimenting in this way and you've found things you really enjoy then start to write them down and keep them in a file so that you don't forget.
+Once you've begun experimenting with raw food recipes in this way and you've found things you really enjoy then start to write them down and keep them in a file so that you don't forget.
 Very soon you'll have enough dishes to start putting them together.